-Cosmological expansion assumption force singularity to be limited in the part of of the space time around the center, and the other part expand with cosmological expansion.
-Hence, there is an event horizon that separates causal geodesics that fall in to the singularity from other geodesics.
-This event horizon is asymptotic to the singularity at late time.
-Similar to the dust case, the trapped region is inside event horizon see Proposition.\ref{trapped}.\\ \begin{prop} The apparent horizon slope in $t-r$ plane becomes infinite at late time. \end{prop} We know that the singularity slop is strictly positive and singularity is limited in a finite $r$, therefor its slop become infinite (see Proposition.\ref{slop}).
-The apparent horizon is among the singularity line and the event horizon, so as even horizon tend to the singularity then apparent horizon tend to singularity and it becomes asymptotic to singularity at late time and its slop becomes infinite.\\ We want to show that MTT becomes slowly evolving horizons large time.
+Cosmological expansion assumption forces singularity to be limited in the part of the space time around the center, and the other part expands with cosmological expansion.
+Hence, there is an event horizon that separates causal geodesics that fall into the singularity from other geodesics.
+This event horizon is asymptotic to the singularity at a late time.
+Similar to the dust case, the trapped region is inside the event horizon see Proposition.\ref{trapped}.\\ \begin{prop} The apparent horizon slope in $t-r$ plane becomes infinite at late time. \end{prop} We know that the singularity slop is strictly positive and singularity is limited in a finite $r$, therefor its slop becomes infinite (see Proposition.\ref{slop}).
+The apparent horizon is among the singularity line and the event horizon, so as even horizon tends to the singularity then apparent horizon tends to singularity and it becomes asymptotic to the singularity at late time and its slop becomes infinite.\\ We want to show that MTT becomes slowly evolving horizons large time.
 We know the expression

 is large at from above proposition late time.
 We know $R'>0$ has regular behavior (no shell crossing for finite $G$), $\dot{R}<0$ and $\dot{M}\geq 0$ are finite along the apparent horizon.
 Therefor, we can infer $2\dot{M}-\dot{R}$ is finite.
 Since the density is finite around the horizon, so $R' -2 M'=R' -2 R'\rho R^2$ should be large and then $R'|_{AH}\gg0$ becomes large.\\ If we want than MTT becomes space like, we should have